philipparvaneh/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Further enhancements I would like to my clock would be adding a virtual 'cuckoo' clock.
+At the start of each did would play an animation of cuckoo clock.
+Even further then that, as someone that loves music could take the basic virtual cuckoo clock concept to the next level by adding in audio and videos.
+For each individual hour, the clock would play a sound that reference that hour of the day.
+For example, at 9:00 pm it would play Billy Joel's Piano Man, "It's 9 o'clock on a Saturday..." and for 5:00 pm could play Jimmy Buffett's It's Five O'Clock Somewhere.
+Going deeper into that idea, could add at the start of each individual day by playing song related to that day.
+For example, friday you could play The Cure's Friday I'm in Love.
+When each of these songs would play, it would also play the music video on the monitor with the audio.

 # Prep for Part 2